 IXL is known for its wide range of jams and marmalades that are jam-packed with flavour and real fruits.
 The brand has been around for over 100 years and has since branched out its offerings to conserves and sauces.
 Prices for IXL jam start from $3.50 for 480g.

-According to our survey, 27% of consumers always buy the same brand of jam or fruit spread, with almost two-thirds (60%) having tried multiple brands.
+According to our survey, 27% of consumers always buy the same brand of jam or fruit spread, with more than half (57%) having tried multiple brands.
 With only 12% stating that they eat jam every day, it might suggest that it’s a condiment regarded as more of a sweet treat rather than a breakfast staple.
-A third of respondents (32%) worry about the sugar content of jam, with 19% indicating they’ve tried making their own jam – perhaps with a little less sugar.
+A third of respondents (30%) worry about the sugar content of jam, with 23% indicating they’ve tried making their own jam – perhaps with a little less sugar.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.